 Photocopying In The Library

-It is permissible to photocopy copyright-protected works in the TC3 library without obtaining permission from the copyright owner, under the following circumstances:
+It is permissible to photocopy copyright-protected works in the College's library without obtaining permission from the copyright owner, under the following circumstances:

 - Replacement of lost, damaged or obsolete copies.
-The TC3 library may make up to three reproductions, including digital reproductions, of a published work that is lost, stolen, damaged, deteriorating or stored in an obsolete format.
+The Tompkins Cortland library may make up to three reproductions, including digital reproductions, of a published work that is lost, stolen, damaged, deteriorating or stored in an obsolete format.
 Any digital reproductions must be kept within the confines of the library (that is, available on its computer but not placed on a public network.)
-These materials may also be made available to TC3 faculty for classroom use.
+These materials may also be made available to the College's faculty for classroom use.